davidcivitdecabo/clinical-genomics-workflow-optimization/docs/tools_and_methods.md

 ## Variant Prioritization

+The primary objective was not simply to compare prioritization tools, but to determine whether complementary prioritization strategies could be combined to generate a smaller and more manageable set of candidate variants for clinical review.

+Tool selection therefore focused on methods providing different sources of evidence that could potentially complement one another during diagnostic interpretation.

 The variant prioritization study focused on three complementary approaches for phenotype-driven candidate ranking.

 | Tool     | Methodology                                                                              | Main Strengths                                                                              | Main Limitations                                                              |